-Everyday exposure to asthma triggers can cause airway inflammation in kids with asthma, even if they’re not experiencing breathing difficulties.
-Airway inflammation builds over time, leaving kids at risk for unexpected flare-ups.
+Everyday exposure to asthma triggers can cause airway inflammation in kids with asthma — even when they’re not having breathing problems.
+Airway inflammation builds over time, putting kids at risk for unexpected flare-ups.
 They might feel fine, even as their airways are becoming swollen, narrow, and blocked.

-Just listening to your child’s breathing might not help you detect inflamed or obstructed airways.
-But an inexpensive, portable device called a peak flow meter can measure lung function, and this information can help you manage your child’s asthma and avoid major flare-ups.
+It’s not always possible to detect inflamed or obstructed airways just by listening to your child’s breathing.
+So a doctor might recommend using an inexpensive, portable device called a peak flow meter to measure lung function.
+This information can help you manage your child’s asthma and avoid major flare-ups.

 A peak flow meter measures the flow of air as it’s expelled from the lungs.
 To do this, your child will blow into the peak flow meter (as if blowing up a balloon).
 A marker will slide up a scale on the meter as your child blows out to indicate how much air was exhaled.
 The peak flow is the number where the marker stops on the scale.